mohiva/play-silhouette/docs/how-it-works/events.rst

 Use the event bus
 -----------------

-The event bus is available in every Silhouette controller over the environment variable ``env.eventBus``.
+The event bus is available in every Silhouette controller using the environment variable ``env.eventBus``.
 You can also inject the event bus into other classes like services or DAOs.
-You must only take care that you use the same event bus.
-There exists a singleton event bus by calling ``EventBus()``.
+``EventBus()`` is a singleton you can call to ensure that you always use the same event bus.

 Listen for events
 -----------------